 On this week’s episode of Inside Outside Innovation, we sit down with the legendary Steve Blank.
-Steve is the author of the Startup Owner’s Manual and is also known as father of modern entrepreneurship.
+Steve is the author of the Startup Owner’s Manual and we also know him as the father of modern entrepreneurship.
 Steve and Brian had a chance to talk about the evolution and changes since the inception of the lean startup movement, as well as some of the coming changes we see in the world of work, education, government, and more.
-Let’s get started.

 Brian Ardinger: Welcome to another episode of Inside Outside Innovation.
 I’m your host, Brian Ardinger.
 And as always, we have another amazing guest.
 Today with me we have Steve Blank.
 Welcome to the show, Steve.